PennTURBO/turbo-ontology/socalled_post_drivetrain/ncbo_based_initial_med_mapping.md

 Additional benefit:  with this workflow, incremental near-real-time updates will be available for all steps beside a yet-to-be-built ML filter for valid/invalid search results.

+This can easily be adapted to map tissues for tumor grading & staging, etc.

 ## Ontologies and linked data sets to be loaded up front

 (See repo med_orders_ncbo_mappings.
 In general, give the graph the same name as the source file.
 Obtaining RDF files from the BioPortal requires constructing a URI with the latest submission and an apikey, which has to be requested at https://bioportal.bioontology.org/help#Getting_an_API_key)